Florida Crop/Pest Management Profile: Cabbage

 Mole Crickets (Scapteriscus spp. and Neocurtilla hexadactyla)

 Mole crickets are a problem in cabbage seedbeds, where they produce raised tunnels on the soil surface.
 Although they do not feed on the plant, their tunneling may cause cabbage seedlings to fall over (Workman 1983).
-Their enlarged front legs are adapted for burrowing, and they can also damage newly-transplanted cabbage plants by burrowing around them, resulting in drying of soil and roots.
+Their enlarged front legs are adapted for burrowing, and they can also damage newlytransplanted cabbage plants by burrowing around them, resulting in the drying of soil and roots.
 Mole crickets spend their entire life cycle in the soil and are nocturnal, becoming active at night and remaining in their tunnels during the day.
-Greatest damage occurs during warm, moist weather (Hayslip et al. 1953).
+The greatest damage occurs during warm, moist weather (Hayslip et al. 1953).

 Silverleaf Whitefly (Bemisia argentifolii)